dutchdronesquad/rh-stream-overlays/docs/installation/development.md

 ---
 title: Development
-description: Development instructions for the Stream Overlays plugin for RotorHazard.
+description: Instructions to set up a development environment for the stream overlays plugin.
 ---

 # Development environment